Houghton wants Zimbabwe to return to top table

 It was the first of four hundreds that he made in 22 Test matches, with his 266 against Sri Lanka in Bulawayo in 1994 still Zimbabwe's highest individual Test score.

-Zimbabwe were recently beaten 3-0 at home by Afghanistan in both their One-Day International and T20 series, but host the eight-team T20 World Cup qualifier on home soil.
+Zimbabwe were recently beaten 3-0 at home by Afghanistan in both their One-Day International and Twenty20 series, but host the eight-team T20 World Cup qualifier on home soil.

 The two finalists from the event will qualify for the T20 World Cup in Australia, to be held in October and November.